Navjot Singh Sidhu vs Bikram Singh Majithia: Who Will Win The Majha Votes In Hot Seat Of Amritsar East?

 New Delhi: In what could be one of the hottest political battles in Punjab Assembly polls 2022 especially in the Majha region, Punjab Pradesh Congress chief Navjot Singh Sidhu will take on former state minister and senior Akali leader Bikram Singh Majithia from Amritsar (East).
 Falling under the Amritsar Lok Sabha Constituency, the Vidhan Sabha seat is considered Sidhu’s bastion.
-Amritsar East Assembly Constituency is scheduled to go into the polls on February 14, 2022 (Monday).
+Amritsar East Assembly Constituency is scheduled to go into the polls on February 20, 2022 (Sunday).
 In the Punjab Assembly Election 2017, Navjot Singh Sidhu won from the Amritsar East constituency from Congress’ ticket by defeating BJP’s Rajesh Kumar Honey with a margin of 42,809 votes.
-At number three was Aam Aadmi Party’s Sarabjot Singh Dhanjal secured 14725.Also Read - As AAP's Candidate Jumps Ship To Congress, Will This Help Team Channi To Gain Ground In Firozpur Rural?
+At number three was Aam Aadmi Party’s Sarabjot Singh Dhanjal secured 14725.Also Read - Zee Opinion Poll For Purvanchal (UP): SP Gains In Vote Share, Yogi Adityanath Remains Popular CM Choice

 2017 Assembly Poll Results